Nebuleon/ReGBA/README.md

 For the latest version, see:
 <http://filetrip.net/nds-downloads/flashcart-files/latest-x-f12630.html>

+# Using NDSGBA saved states

+The NDSGBA saved state format was not suitable for modifying the emulator, because each vew version meant that older saved states could corrupt the new version's memory.

+To play a NDSGBA saved state, you may do the following:

+1. Load the version of NDSGBA you used to create your saved state.
+2. Load the game, then the saved state.
+Save in-game, then exit NDSGBA.
+   (Exiting NDSGBA is what creates the .sav file.
+TempGBA would not need
+    to exit.)
+3. Using your computer, copy the .sav file from the /NDSGBA/GAMERTS directory on your storage card into /TEMPGBA/SAVES.
+You can do this step for multiple games at once if you repeated steps 1 and 2 for them.
+4. Load TempGBA.
+5. If you want to create a saved state (a .sav file works too), load the game, which will load the .sav file, and then create a TempGBA saved state.

+# Game compatibility

+The GBATemp community maintains a compatibility list for TempGBA.
+You can see and edit it here: <http://wiki.gbatemp.net/wiki/TempGBA_Compatibility>

 # Cheats

 The cheat support in TempGBA is untested, but should be equivalent to that of